wolfie00/med-tagger/README.md

 </table>

 The program will read the .csv files into a Python dictionary.
 The two columns must be separated by a `\t`.
 Alternatively, you can load a JSON file directly as a `dict`.
 Next, the list with the categories (labels) can either be a Python list passed to the `configuration` or a `.txt` file with a label per line.
-For the loss function binary cross-entropy, Focal loss, ASL loss and soft F1 loss are supported.
+For the loss function binary cross-entropy, Focal loss[^5], ASL loss[^6] and soft F1 loss[^7] are supported.
 For Focal and ASL losses, you have to specify the respective parameters of each loss.

 ## Example of Use